Viewing a property

 One of our negotiators will accompany you to the viewing in order to meet with you.
-Viewings will be arranged at a suitable time for you, be it during office hours, evenings or weekends.
+Viewings will be arranged at a suitable time for you.
 Whilst at the viewing, general details can be given with regard to the deposit required, when first rental payment would be due, along with answering any other questions you may have about the property or the rental.

 If you wish to rent the property you have viewed, you will be required to commence the referencing procedure.
 The referencing will normally include seeking an employer’s reference, existing landlord reference and a credit check of all applicants.
 The fee for referencing can be found under the section Our Fees.
 All applicants must be 18 years of age or over.
 We aim to have this process completed in 72 hours, however, this can be dependent on information that we receive from a thrid party.
 Where we experience a delays, we will communitcate this to you.

 Moving in Date

 Once the monies have been paid, a date will be arranged for you to move in.
-Where possible we will meet you at the property to sign the tenancy agreements, run through the inventory and show you around the property.
+We will meet you at the property to sign the tenancy agreements, run through the inventory and show you around the property.
 The keys to your new home will then be handed over to you.

 During your tenancy we will conduct tenancy inspections to make sure that the property is being kept in good order and to see whether there are any concerns you as tenants may have (these are normally completed every 6-12 months).
 This is also a good time to take a look at any items of maintenance that may require attending to which may not be of an urgent nature; however, it is your responsibility to notify us of any repairs that are required in your home.

 Periodic inspections will be arranged at a mutually agreeable time throughout your tenancy.

 For more information you can view and download this handy How to Rent Guide.